MicrosoftDocs/well-architected/well-architected/performance-efficiency/capacity-planning.md

 - *External data sources*: External data sources like industry reports, market studies, or customer surveys can provide additional information for estimating demand for a new workload.
 These sources can offer valuable insights into customer preferences, market trends, and potential demand drivers.

-### Forecast future demand
+### Forecast demand

+Forecasting demand involves using workload data to predict future needs for a service or product.
+It's essential for capacity planning to ensure efficient resource allocation, anticipate growth patterns, and prepare for potential surges in demand.
 When you forecast future demand, you use data to get a sense of future needs.
-For a workload with or without historical data, you can apply statistical analysis, trend analysis, or predictive modeling techniques to the data you have to forecast future demand.
+You apply statistical analysis, trend analysis, or predictive modeling techniques to the data you have to forecast future demand.
 These methods take into account historical or anticipated patterns and project them into the future to provide estimates of the expected workload demand.
+To forecast demand, consider these strategies:

 **Account for various scenarios.** When you perform capacity planning, you need to plan for different scenarios that might occur.
 This planning should include both predictable growth patterns and unexpected surges in demand.
 Usage patterns can grow or shrink.
 They can be organic (more or less users) or inorganic (an event or security incident).
 You need to conduct capacity planning before usage changes, at key times: